 Recent and On-Going Research

-I regularly write about my research on my blog “Audiobook History,” social media such as Twitter (@mattrubery), and online publications such as the Los Angeles Review of Books.
-This research has been generously supported by grants or fellowships from the American Academy of Arts and Sciences, Arts & Humanities Research Council, Bibliographical Society of America, British Academy, British Library, Humanities Center at Oregon State University, Leverhulme Trust, University of Pennsylvania’s Humanities Forum, and Wellcome Trust.
+You can learn about my exhibition for the first annual Being Human Festival at ‘How We Read: A Sensory History of Books for Blind People’.
+You can also find out more about my research on my blog ‘Audiobook History’, social media such as Twitter (@mattrubery), and literary publications such as the Los Angeles Review of Books.
+My research has been generously supported by grants or fellowships from the American Academy of Arts and Sciences; Arts & Humanities Research Council; Bibliographical Society of America; British Academy; British Library; Humanities Center at Oregon State University; Leverhulme Trust; National Endowment for the Humanities; University of Pennsylvania’s Humanities Forum; and Wellcome Trust.

 The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford University Press, 2009)